[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 13

-You're good if "aws.browser.v1" appears in the tools section of the settings panel!
+It's OK if "aws.browser.v1" is displayed in the tools section of the settings panel!

 3-2.
 Have It Look Up the Latest Information on the Web

-Please access the following URL and summarize the main features and use cases of Amazon Bedrock AgentCore in a table.
+Please access the following URL, and summarize Amazon Bedrock AgentCore's key features and use cases in a table.

 https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/what-is-bedrock-agentcore.html

-The agent will autonomously open the URL in the browser, read the page content, and organize it.
+The agent autonomously opens the URL in a browser, reads the page content, and organizes it.
 Please confirm that a status like "Opening browser" is displayed.

 14